 - Make it visually appealing.
 Integrating design, beautiful photography, and graphics will ensure people keep watching and listening.
 Additionally, well-conceived visual elements will enhance your message and enrich your presentation.

 - Involve your audience.
 Use interactions such as Q & A, live polling, breakout sessions, and spaces for discussion through live chat and virtual lounges to turn people from passive watchers to active participants.

 - Leave them wanting more.
-A well thought out 30 to 60 minutes presentation will be enough time to allow you to get everything across without losing people.
+A thoughtfully developed 30- to 60-minute presentation will allow you to get everything across without losing people.
 Follow up afterwards with additional content to keep them engaged.

 - Find a niche.
 Choose one main problem you'd like to solve.
 Make sure it addresses contemporary concerns while anticipating future issues.

 - Know your audience.
 Research your audience beforehand, paying close attention to the devices they are most likely to use, the social media platforms they're on, and what times they are most likely to engage.

 - Be a hostess with the mostest.
 The lack of travel these days means virtual events are much less of a time commitment than before.
 Since you might be able to get speakers who previously wouldn't have been available, think big.

 - End with a cliff-hanger.
 Keep individual sessions concise and end with a hook.
 This will encourage people to come for the next one.

 - Everyone loves free stuff.
 Be sure to offer digital tools and resources (like workbooks and templates) that add even more value for your attendees.

 Finding an engaging speaker doesn't have to be a daunting experience.
 In fact, it can be the best part.
 By keeping these questions and pointers in mind, you're sure to find the perfect host for your perfect event.